GiuseppeCesarano/newtpp/doc/doc.md

 **This class is the base class for all the components this library offers** and should not be used directly by the user.
 However an istance of this class is returned when a form gets runned since the newt api doesn't give a way to deduce the component type.

-### Public Types

-`ptr_type`

-A type alias for the `conditional_ownership_ptr` template, which is a smart pointer that can either own the object it points to or not, depending on how it was constructed and it's usage.

 ### Constructors

 ```c++